vnghia/nghe/README.md

 - User with permission on folder1 will only see the first cover art.
 - User with permission on folder2 will only see the second cover art.

+### Nested music folder

+Nested music folders are allowed and each folder will be treated as a separate unrelated folder.

+### Configuration

+Permission configuration can be found in the folders menu of the frontend.

 ## Roadmap

 - More compatible with Opensubsonic API.